particle-iot/maker-kit-workshop/content/docs/ch5.md

 ![](./images/05/fun-function-app.png)

 This function will be fired every time we receve temperature data.
 We want to make a call back to our Particle Photon when we receive a temperature update.
 To do that, we need to make an HTTP call.
-The `http` package in Node is verbose and tedious, so we're going to install the `request` npm package.
+The `http` package in Node is verbose and tedious, so we're going to install the `particle-api-js` npm package.

 10. Select the main Function App in the sidebar and then select the "Platform features" option.